When you’re selling your home, you want it to look good so it will command the best price. That’s where home staging comes in.

 Another valuable low-cost solution?
 Mulch.
 “It makes everything look trim and neat,” Radice says.

-The cost: Mulch costs around $3 per bag.
-The cost of renting a pressure washer varies, but you may be able to get one from a local hardware store for around $50 per day.
-It may cost double that to purchase a pressure washer.
-Professional cleaning with a pressure washer for a 2,500 square-foot-house may set you back about $250.
+The cost: Mulch costs about $3 per bag.
+You may be able to rent a pressure washer from a local hardware store for around $50 per day.
+It could cost double that to buy one.
+Professional cleaning with a pressure washer for a 2,500-square-foot-house may set you back about $250.